harta55/EnTAP/docs/source/basic_usage.rst

     * Not necessary if you already have DIAMOND configured databases (.dmnd)

 * (- - |flag_path|)
-    * Point to |config_file| for specifying paths
+    * Point to |config_file| to specify file paths
+    * DIAMOND is the only path necessary during Configuration

 * (- -  out-dir)
     * Specify an output directory for the databases to be sent to (recommended)
     * This will send the EnTAP database and DIAMOND databases to this location
-    * EggNOG database will not be sent here as it must remain in the EggNOG directory (downloaded through the Emapper script)

 * (- t/ - - threads)
     * Specify thread number for Configuration